nuejs/nue/packages/nuejs.org/index.md

 [.quote.elliot]
-  > "Finally, a framework that embraces power of modern HTML and CSS.
-I’m speed-learning the web again!"
+  > "Nue with modern HTML and CSS is unreal.
+I’m speedlearning the web again!"

   **Elliot Jay Stocks**, Pioneer in semantic HTML